-Founded in 2002, the Chesapeake Climate Action Network is based in Takoma Park, Maryland, with offices in Richmond, Norfolk and Baltimore.
-Their mission and vision is to combat global warming and the effects of climate change in Maryland, Virginia and Washington, D.C.
+Founded in 2002, the Chesapeake Climate Action Network is based in Takoma Park, Maryland, with offices in Richmond, Norfolk, and Baltimore.
+Their mission and vision are to combat global warming and the effects of climate change in Maryland, Virginia and Washington, D.C.
 This grassroots, nonprofit organization uses its locale (nearby the nation’s capital) to inspire the entire country and nations around the world to act toward this cause.

-Founded by journalist Mike Tidwell, CCAN got its start with seed money from the Rockefeller Brothers Fund and has been at the forefront of landmark climate and clean energy initiatives through Maryland, D.C. and Virginia.
+Founded by journalist Mike Tidwell, CCAN got its start with seed money from the Rockefeller Brothers Fund and has been at the forefront of landmark climate and clean energy initiatives through Maryland, D.C., and Virginia.
 Some of their victories include Clean Cars bills in Maryland and D.C., a bill that promotes rooftop solar power in Virginia, and groundbreaking legislation for offshore wind power in Maryland.

 Working through the courts, CCAN helped cut mercury contamination from a Wise County, VA coal plant by 94 percent, and forced mitigation of three toxic coal ash dumps in Maryland.
-In addition, it helped with passage of a bill prohibiting fracking, along with restrictive statewide carbon cap legislation in Maryland.
+In addition, it helped with the passage of a bill prohibiting fracking, along with restrictive statewide carbon cap legislation in Maryland.

 How This Climate Action Network Works

 The people at CCAN are dedicated to fighting the big fights.
 That means taking on issues that will have the biggest effect in cutting the greenhouse pollution that is affecting our climate.
 Climate Change Action Network seeks to expand the idea of what’s “politically possible,” through a grassroots network that is committed to holding politicians accountable and overcoming the grip of polluting industries.
-Through organization, education and mobilization, they are growing and striving toward a bigger, more powerful movement for change.
+Through organization, education, and mobilization, they are growing and striving toward a bigger, more powerful movement for change.

 Throughout the country, poorer people and people of color are the ones who are the first to feel the effects of climate change and the industries that contribute to it.
 It’s CCAN’s belief that a switch to clean energy will benefit everyone, and they support the struggle in communities that are hardest hit in this fight.
 That means promoting policies that are tapped into both justice and science, as well as working toward racial, environmental and social justice throughout the region.

 The people at Climate Change Action Network believe that a diverse movement is a strong movement, and they reach out to build relationships with military leaders, business owners, faith groups, students, and others to forge an effective front.
-That means finding common ground and common cause, and figuring out the best ways to advance shared goals and values.
-Lobbying, policy work, media outreach and even civil disobedience and climate change protest are all part of their strategies for action on these pressing issues.
+That means finding common ground and common cause and figuring out the best ways to advance shared goals and values.
+Lobbying, policy work, media outreach, and even civil disobedience and climate change protest are all part of their strategies for action on these pressing issues.